 I was beginning to lose my self confidence.
 My clothes didn’t fit exactly right.
 I didn’t feel like myself at all.

-How could I lose belly fat???
+How could I target this area and lose belly fat???

 Here are five tips that I found to help me, and I hope they help you get the results you are looking for!